-The 41st Amendment of Indian Constitution is officially known as THE CONSTITUTION (FORTY-FIRST AMENDMENT) ACT, 1976.
+The 41st Amendment of the Indian Constitution is officially known as THE CONSTITUTION (FORTY-FIRST AMENDMENT) ACT, 1976.
 The Constitution’s Article 316(2) was modified by this modification.
 As a result, the State Public Service Commissions’ chairman and members’ retirement age was raised from 60 to 62.

-41st Amendment Of Indian Constitution
+41st Amendment of Indian Constitution

 On 7 September 1976, the 41st Amendment came into effect.
 On August 26, 1976, the Constitution (Forty-third Amendment) Bill, also known as the Constitution (Forty-first Amendment) Act, was introduced in the Lok Sabha.
 Om Mehta, a minister of state in the home affairs ministry at the time, introduced it.

 This aimed to change Article 316(2) of the Constitution.
 The State Public Service Commission and Joint Public Service Commission members’ retirement age was increased from 60 to 62 by the 41st amendment to the Indian Constitution.

 Also read about: Powers and Functions of Lok Sabha and Rajya Sabha.

 - Under Article 316(2) of the Constitution, the State Public Service Commission or Joint Commission Chairman and Members leave at 58 or six years after starting office, whichever comes first.
 When the Constitution went into effect, this situation existed.

 - The High Court Judges’ retirement age was raised to 58.
 In contrast, it remained the same for the Chairman and Members of the State Public Service Commissions.

 - According to the same law, each Public Service Commission must include half of its members who work for the Indian government or a state government.
 Originally, 55 was the retirement age for government workers.